Hoang-Long2012/New/README.md

 ## Contribution

-If you want to contribute to the project, don't hesitate to send your pr.
+If you'd like to contribute, feel free to submit a pull request.
-Or if you want to report a bug or request a feature, let create an issue.
+If you'd like to report a bug or request a feature, please open an issue.

 ---